lvgl/lvgl/docs/porting/display.md

 Note that `lv_timer_handler()` and `_lv_disp_refr_timer()` can not run at the same time.

+If the performance monitor is enabled, the value of `LV_DISP_DEF_REFR_PERIOD` needs to be set to be consistent with the refresh period of the display to ensure that the statistical results are correct.

 ## Further reading

 - [lv_port_disp_template.c](https://github.com/lvgl/lvgl/blob/master/examples/porting/lv_port_disp_template.c) for a template for your own driver.